 Runestone Electric Association (REA) electric rates and charges on members’ electric bills reflect the following:

-- A monthly basic service charge (representing a portion of the fixed costs of building, operating, and maintaining our power system);
+- A monthly basic service charge, known as the fixed charge (representing a portion of the fixed costs of building, operating, and maintaining our power system)

 - Wholesale generation and transmission charges (the cost to purchase power from wholesale power suppliers)